public-awesome/stargaze/x/globalfee/spec/README.md

 A cosmos-sdk blockchain allows the network of validators to set minimum gas prices as part of the node configuration.
 It is set in the `config/app.toml` configuration file.

-x/globalfee module allows the chain to enforce gas fees on transactions bypassing the validator configuration.
+x/globalfee module allows the chain to enforce gas fees on transactions bypassing the validator configuration which might allow for zero gas.

-Additionally, the module also implements a way for the network to set a few operations on specific contracts which can still use free gas.
+Additionally, the module also implements a way for the network to set a few operations on specific contracts which can still use free gas (irrespective of validator configuration).
 This configuration can be updated either via on-chain governance or via whitelisted addresses.

 ## Contents